Which certification is best for you?

 Before taking this course, it is advisable that you clearly map out your career objectives.
 We would imagine you have based on the entry criteria and prerequisites.

-It’s totally worth it if you are looking at an illustrious career in athlete management that will take you through some unique and interesting milestones.
+The NSCA CSCS is totally worth it if you are looking at an illustrious career in athlete management that will take you through some unique and interesting milestones.